RezaBaiat/TEST/README.md

 by default we only include project settings , screen registrations and workarounds here as this file is the first file will be compiled

+registering classes are easy as hell! all you have to do is this:

+`Navigation.registerComponentWithRedux('App', () => require('./src/App').default,Provider,store);`

+and laters navigate to it by :

+`AppNavigator.navigateTo('App')`

+seriously piece of cake is an insult !

 - AppNavigator.js :

 if you want to route , you want to listen to route events, you want to go back , you want to change to stack root , this beautiful lady is who you will want to visit! it smartly simplifies the simplified react-native-navigation even more !